-What began in 1857 as a site for market commerce, horse trading, political rallies, revival, medicine shows and circuses, the City Market has only grown finer with age.
+What began in 1857 as a site for market commerce, horse-trading, political rallies, revival, medicine shows, and circuses, the Kansas City River Market has only grown finer with age.
 Host to more than 140 vendors, City Market knows a thing or two about providing quality farm products.
 The market is open daily and invites guests to enjoy not only local products but concerts and festivals as well.
-On the agenda are events like Movies at City Market Park, and the Farm to Table Kitchen classes, which incorporates an educational component for both vendors and consumers topics such as food safety, preparation and general nutrition, as well as cooking demonstrations and sampling during the farmers’ market throughout the year.
+On the agenda are events like Movies at City Market Park, and the Farm to Table Kitchen classes, which incorporates an educational component for both vendors and consumers topics such as food safety, preparation, and general nutrition, as well as cooking demonstrations and sampling during the farmers’ market throughout the year.

-In its 14th season, the Chattanooga Market has created a mecca for local farmers, foodies and artists, making this the place to be, every Sunday from mid-April to November.
+The Chattanooga Market has created a mecca for local farmers, foodies, and artists, making this the place to be, every Sunday from mid-April to November.
 Vendors bearing garden vegetables, fresh fruit, cheeses, fresh-roasted coffee, homemade salsas, jellies, and cakes draw hungry crowds.
 And a huge selection of arts and crafts make the Market a treat for the eyes as well.
 Monthly cooking classes feature recipes using fresh food from the market, and special foodie events like an Ice Cream Social and Fire House Chili Cook-off give the Market the taste of all things Chattanooga.

 New York, New York